micah-akpan/questioner-api/README.md

 ### Installing

-1. Add Add a .env file to the project and add these project-specific environment variables to the file:
+1. Add a .env file to the project and add these project-specific environment variables to the file.
 A template of the .env with the name .env-sample can be found at the project root
 2. Supply all the information needed in the .env as specified in the .env-sample
 3. Install the project dependencies.
 Run `npm install`

 Now **Questioner** has been successfully installed.